Partnering for Impact

 Our partnership is underpinned by six shared valued that permeate our work:

-We’re working in Papua New Guinea to empower women, children and men through education; improving literacy and agricultural skills.
+We’re working in Papua New Guinea to empower women, children and men through education; improving literacy and improving health through agricultural skills and access to clean water and sanitation facilities.

 We work alongside farming communities in Timor-Leste to help strengthen their business and agricultural skills.
 Our project helps improve income, food security, and overall well-being for families.